Ronaldonyagaka/sql-data-warehouse-project-one/README.md

 This project demonstrates a clean, layered ETL approach to data warehousing in SQL Server using structured naming conventions to ensure consistency, clarity, and maintainability.

-Feel free to customize, extend, or automate the components for CI/CD integration or pipeline scheduling (e.g., via SQL Agent or Azure Data Factory).